Trans kids' treatment can start younger, new guidelines say

 The update also recommends:

-—Breast removal for trans boys at age 15.
-Previous guidance suggested this could be done at least a year after hormones, around age 17, although a specific minimum ag wasn't listed.
+• Breast removal for trans boys at age 15.
+Previous guidance suggested this could be done at least a year after hormones, around age 17, although a specific minimum age wasn't listed.

 Frader said brain science shows that kids are able to make logical decisions by around age 14, but they’re prone to risk-taking and they take into account long-term consequences of their actions only when they’re much older.